Asymptotics of scalar waves on long-range asymptotically Minkowski spaces: Basics of b- and scattering-geometry

 with $L$ the rescaled conjugate of $\Box_{g}$ given by \eqref{Ldef} and $\widehat{N}(L)$ the reduced normal operator as defined in \eqref{rednormal}.
 (The spaces on which we should consider this operator to act will be defined below, in Section~\ref{sec:Fredholm}.)
 Thus $(\sigma_{0}, k) \in \ressetinit$ if $\sigma_{0}$ is a pole of $P_{\sigma}^{-1}$ of order at least $k+1$.
 Though $P_{\sigma}^{-1}$ may have poles $\sigma_{j}$ with $\Im \sigma_{j} \to +\infty$, the presence of $\varsigma_{0}$ in the definition restricts our attention to a lower half-plane.
 In practice, we fix $\varsigma_{0}$ large enough to consider only the half-plane in which our function is not a priori holomorphic.

-To account for accidental multiplicities arising from multiplication by $\CI$ (or $\CIlog$) functions, we must also include in the resonance set the shifts of $\ressetinit$ corresponding to the index sets of $\CI$ (or $\CIlog$) functions.
+To account for accidental multiplicities arising from multiplication by $\CI$ (or $\CIlog$, defined in Definition~\ref{def:CIlog}) functions, we must also include in the resonance set the shifts of $\ressetinit$ corresponding to the index sets of $\CI$ (or $\CIlog$) functions.
 Namely, for each $j=1,2, \dots$, we set

 We define the massless resonance set as the extended union of $\mathcal{E}_{j}$:

 where $\eu$ denotes the extended union of index sets as in~\cite[Section 5.18]{Melrose:APS}:

 this corresponds to the increase in order of the poles of a product of meromorphic function in the case when poles of the two functions coincide.
 Finally we define the resonance set that we obtain on the ``logified'' space---when $m \neq 0$---by transformation of $\masslessres$ (see Proposition~\ref{proposition:asymptotic.log}):